Images used on websites and in ebooks should be compressed.

-Depending on the intended use, the last three compressed images still retain enough visual quality to be used for most online applications, while saving over 80% on the file size.
+Depending on the intended use, the last three optimized images still retain enough visual quality to be used for most online applications, while saving over 80% on the file size.

 However, in the last image, it is noticeable that the quality is starting to deteriorate.
 I would select the third from last.
 All I need to do is right click on my selected image, and download.

 That’s it.
 I now have my image at a fraction of its original size, but without any visible loss of quality.

 Can you compress offline?

 If you have an Apple computer, another quick and easy means of compressing an image is to use a free application, ImageOptim.

 It is a drag and drop application, and the settings can be adjusted to suit any level of compression for jpeg, png or gif.

 All very good reasons to learn how to compress images.
 It’s easy to do, so make a habit of compressing all of your online and ebook images.

 What do I use?

 For all my images that are too be added to my websites or ebooks, I use ImageOptim because it is so quick and easy.
 You can see my settings for it in the image above.
 All I need to do is drag the image file into the app and it’s all done in less than a second.

 But I have one more tool to compress images even more for my websites.

 WP Smush It is a WordPress plugin that reduces images automatically on upload to the WordPress media library.

 While it doesn’t do as good a job as ImageOptim by itself, it helps by reducing my already compressed images just a little bit more, without any quality loss, which ensures that my website pages will load lightning fast.

 If you only want a compressed version of your book cover to use on your website, go to your book’s Amazon page and right-click on your book cover image and download it.